 What tips do you have for employers in terms of connecting with Indigenous individuals in urban settings?

 Urban indigenous individuals will work with either their local ASETS or Friendship Centre to access training and/or employment opportunities.
 Individuals are also reaching out to their local WorkBC and employment centres as well.

 What are your three top "must do's" in terms of retention of Indigenous employees?

 - Provide job coaching

 - Identify role models and mentors within the organizational structure

 - Develop an understanding and learn to identify cross cultural actions

 We hope you found this article on Aboriginal skills training projects interesting.
 If your area of interest is recruitment and retention, here's another article you may find interesting Aboriginal Retention Strategies and Cultural Leave

-Here's a free ebook that has lots of tips for Working Effectively with Aboriginal Peoples®
+Here's a free eBook that has lots of tips for Working Effectively with Indigenous Peoples®